ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/cdn_distribution.md

 The Distribution data source can be used to search for and return an existing Distributions.
 You can provide a string for the domain parameter which will be compared with provisioned Distributions.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
-When this happens, please refine your search and make sure that your resources have unique names.
+When this happens, please refine your search and make sure that your resources have unique domains.

 ## Example Usage